 Preventing miscarriage is not a mystery.
 Miscarriages are devastating.
 Often they make you feel powerless.
 Miscarriage prevention protocols are hard to find and not many health practitioners use them.
 The mainstream approach to a miscarriage is that it can happen and that you should try again until it works.

-However this approach leaves you open to recurrent miscarriages which can erode your confidence even further.
+However, this approach leaves you open to recurrent miscarriages, which can erode your confidence even further.
 In this article you'll find out the five steps I recommend you do first for preventing miscarriage and before trying to conceive again.

-5 Steps for Preventing Miscarriages:
+5 Steps for Preventing Miscarriage

 Women who miscarry tend to have partners with poor sperm quality.
-While this is not always the case it is worth looking into it before you invest in the invasive and expensive workup of the female reproductive system.
+While this is not always the case, it's worth looking into it before you invest in the invasive and expensive workup of the female reproductive system.
 If his sperm is of suboptimal quality, don't despair.
 Sperm health can be improved in as little as 90 days.
 You may also wish to consider using my Sperm Health Program

 of the gene responsible for this enzyme.
 Carriers of this mutation have a higher risk of miscarrying.
 This is because their bodies are not capable of absorbing folic acid from the diet.
 This can easily be addressed with the methylated form of folic acid.
 Your naturopath or GP can prescribe it for you for preventing miscarriage.

 EM radiation is emitted from your cell phone, laptop, wifi, computer, iPad, TV, hairdryer, and any other electrical device when plugged in.
 EM radiation targets fast replicating cells in the body.
 These include the egg and sperm cells and the developing embryo.
 It is especially important that you don't have any electrical appliances in your bedroom where you are stationary for at least 8 hours a day.
 While you sleep you don't want any radiation interfering with your reproductive cells or your growing embryo.
 Shield yourself from EM radiation.
 Take a look at the EM radiation shield we recommend here: https://natural-fertility-prescription.com/resources/

-Coenzyme Q10 is food for your cellular engines – the mitochondria.
-After the age of 30 your cells start to become depleted in CoQ10.
-This predisposes them to faster ageing due to faster toxin accumulation inside the cell and the reduced ability of the cell to clean itself.
+Coenzyme Q10 is food for your cellular engines, a.k.a. the mitochondria.
+After the age of 30, your cells start to become depleted of CoQ10.
+This predisposes them to faster aging due to faster toxin accumulation inside the cell and the reduced ability of the cell to clean itself.
 CoQ10 deficiency can predispose to miscarriages in women over 30.
-Therefore taking a good quality CoQ10 is crucial.
+Therefore, taking a good quality CoQ10 is crucial.
 I recommend CoQ10 from a practitioner range and of superb quality.
 You can order it here: https://natural-fertility-prescription.com/fertility-supplements-men-women/

 Have you ever heard of the expression 'Bun in the oven'?
 Referring to a woman being pregnant?
-Well that expression is not far from the truth.
+Well, that expression is not far from the truth.
 Your baby is growing and developing inside you from an invisible seed to a big pregnant belly ready to pop.
-For this growth to take place your body needs to be operating at a certain core temperature.
+For this growth to take place, your body needs to be operating at a certain core temperature.
 The core body temperature thermostat is set by your thyroid gland.